arthrfrts/vulcana/_projects/curtas/metade-homem-metade-fantasma.md

 ***

-A vida do homem nada mais é que um ponto no tempo
+A vida do homem nada mais é que um ponto no tempo.

 ***